bgiesing/CoinHiveMiner/README.md

-# CoinHive Miner Embed Template [DISCONTINUED]
+# CoinHive Miner Embed Template
-This template allows you to easily embed the [CoinHive Miner](https://coin-hive.com) into your own site to earn money without ads by letting your site visitors optionally mine Monero (a cryptocurrency similar to Bitcoin, Ether, etc.) using their CPU power by leaving the page open.
+This template allows you to easily embed the [CoinHive Miner](https://coinhive.com) into your own site to earn money without ads by letting your site visitors optionally mine Monero (a cryptocurrency similar to Bitcoin, Ether, etc.) using their CPU power by leaving the page open.

 [Demo on my website](https://brandongiesing.com/cosimine/)

 # UPDATE!
+(October 22nd, 2017)
-Coin-Hive has released their own UI code finally and moved domains.
-I'm updating this code if you still want to use it to point to the new URL but you should ideally switch to the actual UI widget provided by CoinHive now as I won't be updating it anymore after this. https://coinhive.com/documentation/simple-ui
+CoinHive has released their own UI code finally and moved domains.
+This code is now split into two branches.

+- `oldui`: The old widget extracted from their homepage (but updated to use AuthedMine).
+Doesn't have a user configible Speed option and is unsupported by me.
+- `gh-pages`: This is the new "Simple UI" widget provided by CoinHive using AuthedMine.
+It's responsive UI is a bit better and it's officially supported by CoinHive and me.

+Change your GH Pages branch to `oldui` in Settings if you want to continue to use the current UI with minimal changes.
+Use the default of `gh-pages` if you want the new UI or [switch to embedding the new UI itself](https://coinhive.com/documentation/simple-ui)

 ## Quick Start
 1. Signup for [CoinHive](https://coin-hive.com/account/signup)
-2. Once logged in, go to your [Sites & API Keys Settings](https://coin-hive.com/settings/sites) and then copy the text next to `Site Key (public)`
+2. Once logged in, go to your [Sites & API Keys Settings](https://coinhive.com/settings/sites) and then copy the text next to `Site Key (public)`
 3. Fork this GitHub Repo
 4. Replace `UB0lonLFJXV0T5HYTiTcqgEJhcI9cxKW` in `index.html` with the key you copied above
 5. Embed into your site with the following code (replace `USERNAME` with your GitHub username so for example, for me you would put `bgiesing`)